creativecomputingcookbook/cwp-11ty/src/builds/done-for-me.md

 ---
 <iframe src="https://nyu.app.box.com/embed/s/193kf93q1689tio6mhay6nbpy02ubw92?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-STEM From Dance instructors create choreography to the song "Done For Me," with LED shoes.
+STEM From Dance instructor developed choreography to the song "Done For Me," incorporating LED shoes.
+This instructor adapted an existing routine to include button taps on the shoes, drawing from Afro dance, which features footwork involving one foot tapping the other.
+She used this motion to subtly tap the side or heel of the shoe, triggering a change in the LED display from purple to a rainbow animation.

 #### Images